Rowing Coach Graves 1998-2013

 She rowed for Texas from (2005-08) with the latter three seasons on UT’s first and second varsity eight boats.

-She is selected to the 2008 ESPN Magazines Academic All-District women’s at-large team and tabbed as a 2008 Collegiate Rowing Coaches Association (CRCA) National Scholar-Athlete.
+She was selected to the 2008 ESPN Magazines Academic All-District women’s at-large team and tabbed as a 2008 Collegiate Rowing Coaches Association (CRCA) National Scholar-Athlete.

 05.11.2007